Calocybe gambosa: Edibility

 St George's mushroom is highly prized in the Basque Country of Spain, where it fetches very high prices.
-In Alava, it is traditionally eaten on the feast of Saint Prudence (28 April), alongside snails.
+In Álava, it is traditionally eaten on the feast of Saint Prudentius (28 April), alongside snails.
 The mushroom is also a cornerstone of the gastronomy of Bilbao, where it is typically eaten in an omelette.
 The demand in the Basque Country is so high the mushroom has to be imported from Eastern Europe.

-Some people have been reported to react to an unknown allergen in this mushroom.
-Because of this, it is wise to only eat a small portion the first time you try this mushroom.
-It is uncertain whether cooking the mushroom for a longer time period reduces reactions to it, but it might help so until there is further research done; it is advisable to cook this mushroom for 10 – 15 minutes before eating.

 Calocybe gambosa grows at the same time of year and locations to, and can be confused with, young Inocybe erubescens (poisonous), Melanoleuca strictipes (inedible), and Entoloma sinuatum (poisonous).